 Nikki’s Drive In // Located on Cherokee Blvd right before the Stringer’s Ridge tunnel, Nikki’s is Chattanooga’s drive-in restaurant, serving up classic diner eats in a space that goes back to the 1940s.
 From burgers and onion rings to fried shrimp and gumbo, you’ll find something that fits your craving.
 And the jukebox just makes everything better.

 Dub’s Place // Y’all, if you haven’t made it to Dub’s Place yet, you’ve got to get there.
 It’s 1000% worth the trip to Red Bank.
 It’s been around for decades and is a local favorite.
 Back in the 50s, it was known for “crumble burgers” and ice cream.
 The menu still has those classic crumble burgers and cold treats, but it’s expanded to include more classic burgers, hot dogs, chicken, barbecue pork and more.
 As chef and owner Jordan Miller said, “We don’t mess around here.”
-I mean, look at those fries!
-They’re cut fresh every morning.
+Their fries are cut fresh every morning.
 Dub’s Place is always closed on Mondays, so go any other day during the week.

 Basecamp Bar & Restaurant // This spot is relatively new to the Chattanooga food scene and it’s already earning some love from the community.
 Its menu highlights Southern comfort food and the vibe is reflective of nature and the outdoors, two things that surround the Scenic City.
 Enjoy a build-your-own burger (or chicken sandwich, paired with a craft beer) on the back patio with the quintessential view of Coolidge Park and the walking bridge.
 I can’t wait to go on a chilly fall night and try their DIY S’mores.What's your favorite burger place in #Chattanooga?
 Click To Tweet